jamchamb/cojiro/README.md

 - PMOD1B is used for the JoyBus I/O (pin P1B1) and ground
 - PMOD2 is used for the button module
 - USB is used for UART (baud rate is 1500000, use `software/uart_sniff.py` for sniffing traffic)
+- uButton is used to reset the overall state of the device

 ## Controller